SayedShaun/POS-NER/README.md

 ![alt text](Results/transformer_performance.png)

 ## Recommendations:
-While i trained both model with very minimal hyperparameter tuning, you can do some hyperparameter tuning to improve performance.
-Even increasing dataset size can help in improving performance.
+While training both models with minimal hyperparameter tuning, consider exploring opportunities for further tuning to potentially enhance performance.
+Additionally, incorporating a larger dataset can contribute positively to the model's performance.
+Also a warning to use GPU for training on large datasets.

 ## Web Interface
-A streamlit web app is available for you to train complex model without writting single lines of code.
+A streamlit web app is available for you to train complex model without witting single lines of code.
 To use web interface to train model please clone the repository and run `streamlit run app.py`

 ```bash
 https://github.com/SayedShaun/POS-NER.git